 Scandal-plagued Toshiba sells medical unit to Canon

-TOKYO (AP) — Scandal plagued Japanese electronics maker Toshiba Corp. sold its medical unit to Japanese camera maker Canon Inc. for 665.5 billion yen ($5.9 billion) Thursday, both sides said.
+TOKYO (AP) — Scandal plagued Japanese electronics maker Toshiba Corp. is selling its medical unit to Japanese camera maker Canon Inc. for 665.5 billion yen ($5.9 billion).

 Tokyo-based Toshiba has been struggling with a major accounting scandal over disclosures that company officials doctored accounting books for years after setting unrealistic earnings targets.

 The company also is facing major problems in its nuclear business after the March 2011 accident at a plant in Fukushima, northeastern Japan, which sent three reactors into meltdowns.